sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-ec2-configure.rst

 3. Now, save the configurations and click on ``DATA/AWS S3``.

-It will point to the configured ``S3`` location, if the earlier steps have been successfully completed.
+If previous steps were successful, it will point to the S3 location configured.

 .. figure:: ../../_assets/aws/aws_s3_ec2/s3_access.PNG
    :alt: aws